shopot/vite-react-typescript/README.md

 ## Description

-Starter repository for a Vite & React & TypeScrip project using Airbnb's ESLint config and Prettier recommended rules and styles.
+Starter repository for a Vite & React & TypeScrip project using ESLint and Prettier recommended rules and styles.

 ## Getting started